anupriyalathey/anupriyalathey/README.md

 # 💫 About Me:
 - 🔭 I’m currently exploring Solidity.

-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning ReactJS.

 - 📫 How to reach me alathey_be21@thapar.edu.